igormironchik/md-pdf/tests/manual/footnotes.md

-Foucart, although praising the volumes overall, complained that Breasted ignored the work of French Egyptologists, and he neglected to include certain important French studies in his bibliography, which–-on the whole–-he took as a slight against the French school of Egyptology.[^10] However, a dispassionate perusal of Breasted's footnotes and citations reveals Foucart's com- plaints to be unjustified, since there are many references to
+Foucart, although praising the volumes overall, complained that Breasted ignored the work of French Egyptologists, and he neglected to include certain important French studies in his bibliography, which - on the whole - he took as a slight against the French school of Egyptology.[^10] However, a dispassionate perusal of Breasted's footnotes and citations reveals Foucart's com- plaints to be unjustified, since there are many references to